 Whilst AJN Steelstock Limited will take all reasonable steps to comply with data legislation if it is felt that there is a breach of said legislation an investigation will be launched in a timely manner.
 If a breach is confirmed we will take the steps necessary according to GDPR.

-AJN Steelstock Limited has also appointed a team to work on preparing the Company for the changes in legislation and ongoing compliance.
-The representatives of this team are Clare McGall (Operations Director) and Michelle Dawson (Head of HR).
+There is no legal requirement for us to have a Data Protection Officer (DPO) however as best practice we have appointed a team to work on preparing the Company for the changes in legislation and ongoing compliance.
+The representatives of this team are the Operations Director and Head of HR.

 If you have a complaint or wish to exercise any of your rights under GDPR please put your correspondence in writing to: